jarun/bcal/README.md

 Though it started with storage, the scope of `bcal` isn't limited to the storage domain.
 Feel free to raise PRs to simplify other domain-specific numerical calculations so it can evolve into an **engineer's tool**.

 `bcal` follows Ubuntu's standard unit conversion and notation [policy](https://wiki.ubuntu.com/UnitsPolicy).
+Only 64-bit operating systems are supported.

 <p align="center">
 <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=RMLTQ76JSXJ4Q"><img src="https://img.shields.io/badge/paypal-donate-orange.svg?maxAge=2592000" alt="Donate" /></a>